jomartin-999/spring-boot-for-vmware-gemfire/docs/logging.md

-If you previously used either of these SDG-based logging properties, they continue to work as designed in SBDG `1.3` or later.
+If you previously used either of these [spring-data-gemfire-name]-based logging properties, they continue to work as designed in [spring-boot-gemfire-name] `1.3` or later.